 If you are successful at Whiringa Tuarua - Stage Two, we will be in touch to discuss details.
-If your application is unsuccessful, you will receive an email letting you know.
+If your application will not be funded, you will receive an email letting you know.

-A final reminder that if you have any questions please contact the Kopere Hou - Fresh Shorts Facilitator at Script to Screen: FreshShorts@script-to-screen.co.nz or ph: 09 360 5400.
+A final reminder that if you have any questions, please contact the Kopere Hou - Fresh Shorts Programme Manager at Script to Screen: FreshShorts@script-to-screen.co.nz or ph: 09 360 5400.